Poker Tutorial

 5

-Ace can be low (A-2-3-4-5 "the wheel") or high (10-J-Q-K-A)
+Ace can be low (A-2-3-4-5) or high (10-J-Q-K-A)

 #7